8base/old-documentation/8base-console/graphql-api/mutations/single-record-mutations.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-When handling delete mutations, an additional force parameter can be specified in the data object that accepts a Boolean value - the default value is `false`.
-When set to `true` it will force a cascading delete on the record.
+When handling delete mutations, an additional force parameter can be specified in the data object that accepts a Boolean value—the default value is `false`.
+When set to `true`, it will force a cascading delete on the record.
 This means that if the record being deleted is a parent in a mandatory relationship with child records, all child records will be deleted as well.